-The overall fundraising goal for the fiscal year was \$720,000.
+The overall fundraising goal for the fiscal year was \$720,000, which was exceeded by nearly \$48,000.
+The Station increased fundraising from 2016 by over \$130,000.

-In fiscal year 2017, WEMU plans to continue its aggressive audience-building and fundraising strategies with a special focus on corporate and foundation gifts.
+In FY2018, WEMU will continue its aggressive audience building and fundraising strategies with increased focus on corporate and foundation gifts.
 The Station will also continue incentive-based fundraising events throughout the year to keep donor revenue more consistent and pledge drives shorter and more creative.
+WEMU will also be considering new program options upon the retirement of its longtime music director in December 2017.